This page provides winter safety resources that we hope will be of value to you and your school family from our Safe Kids New Hampshire program.

 Ice safety and falling

 Checking ice for safety on ponds and lakes is critical to prevent winter drownings.
-Check out the NH Fish and Game website for more information on what to do before venturing out.
+Visit the New Hampshire Fish and Game website for more information on what to do before venturing out.

 Falls are the leading cause of admissions at Dartmouth-Hitchcock Medical Center for most ages, including pediatrics.
 Impact-absorbing materials on playgrounds become much less effective in the winter, and a fall from a structure in winter can be much more damaging.
 Do you have a winter policy for your playground?